-- Sequential-starts the call at the first set in the hunt group and distribution is complete when the first free set has been found.
+- Broadcast rings each telephone in the group simultaneously.
+Calls are handled one at a time, other calls are queued.
+As soon as a call is picked up, the call next in the queue is presented to the hunt group without waiting for queue timeout. - Sequential starts the call at the first telephone in the hunt group.
+Distribution is complete when the first free telephone is found.
+This telephone is the only one that rings for this call.
 Simultaneous calls can be presented.
-Distribution is order based.
-In Sequential mode, you can program your top salesperson to be the first member of the group to receive incoming calls. - Rotary-the call starts at the set after the one which was last presented and distribution is complete when the next free set has been found.
+Distribution is order based, so ensure your hunt group members are listed in priority.
+Refer to Moving members of a group on page 205 and Setting the hunt delay on page 207. - Rotary the call starts at the telephone after the one which last answered a call.
+Distribution is complete when the next free telephone is found.
 Simultaneous calls can be presented.
-Distribution is order based.
-In Rotary mode, you can ensure that all your help-line people are receiving calls, rather than one person receiving the majority of calls. - 1.
-When the display shows Member extns: - 2.
+Distribution is order based, but this mode ensures that all members of the group are receiving calls, rather than one person receiving the majority of calls.
+Refer also to Setting the hunt delay on page 207. - 1.
+When the display shows Member extns:. - 2.
 Press Next until the display shows Mode:. - 3.
 Press CHANGE to set the mode: Broadcast, Sequential, Rotary.

-If a hunt group has available agents but nobody answers the call, the call is routed according to what is set in the Busy line setting.
-Refer to Programming busy line setting on page 198.
+If a hunt group has available agents but nobody answers the call, the call is routed according to what is set in the Busu line setting.
+Refer to Programming busy line setting on page 207.